alphagov/email-alert-api/doc/integration-staging-sync.md

 the topics matches the account id.
 This only has an effect in integration, where it changes all topics from UKGOVUK_XXXXX to UKGOVUKDUP_XXXXX.

-2) Get a list of all topics currently in GovDelivery and delete them.
+2) Get a list of all topics currently in the GovDelivery account for that environment and compare it to the ones in the database to find any extra and missing ones (matching on topic id and title).

-3) Recreate all of the topics in our subscriber lists, specifying both the title of the topic and its topic id.

-Sometimes the task does not run correctly – for example it may fail to find any existing topics and delete them.
-If this happens, it may then create the new topics with completely different topic IDs, ignoring the IDs being specified.
-Surprise!
+3) Add and delete topics in GovDelivery so that their data matches what's in our database.

-The rake task is safe to re-run at any time, but it does take a while to complete.
+The rake task is safe to re-run at any time and will usually have very little to do, but it does take a while to complete if a lot has changed in the database since the previous run.

 New topics that are created within an environment (e.g. when testing with new email signups in integration) will use the correct account id prefix for their